-The Master of Arts in Organizational Leadership with a Healthcare concentration is designed for current and future leaders in healthcare who need to hone their skills to lead in team-based, diverse settings.
-Given the often complex and dynamic nature of the healthcare administration field, this concentration seeks to provide the skills necessary to lead positive change in organizations, ethical governance of programs, and increase effectiveness in the day-to-day managing of healthcare departments.
+Navigate the Complexities of the Healthcare Industry — The Master of Arts in Organizational Leadership with a Healthcare concentration is designed for current and future leaders in healthcare who need to hone their skills to lead in team-based, diverse settings.
+Given the often complex and dynamic nature of the healthcare administration field, this concentration seeks to provide the skills necessary to lead positive change in organizations, maintain ethical governance, and increase effectiveness in the day-to-day managing of healthcare departments.

-Immersed in constructivist, collaborative online courses, students engage in peer-to-peer exchanges, active participation discussion forums, and critical dialogue and debate with instructors to prepare them to create sustainable and positive change within the healthcare field.
+Immersed in constructivist, collaborative online courses, students engage in peer-to-peer exchanges, active participation in discussion forums, and critical dialogue and debate with instructors to prepare them to create sustainable and positive change within the healthcare field.

 The M.A. in Organizational Leadership with a concentration in Healthcare aligns with the mission of Claremont Lincoln University to produce leaders capable of respecting differences and collaborating with those of different viewpoints to resolve problems: